Why does my skin get tight, dry and sensitive?

 When the water temperature is turned up too high, it will instantly dilate the capillaries and raise the skin’s internal temperature.
 When this heat has been created, it can impair your skin’s barrier.
 It’s best to use lukewarm water—especially in the winter when the barrier is most fragile.

 Sunscreen is known as the ultimate product for defending your skin from the worst environmental damager—the sun.
 UV rays given off by the sun will certainly contribute to damaging your barrier.
-Daily Protection SPF 30 is the one I use and recommend to my clients.

 Use a gentle cleanser to wash your face.